IBM/assetTracking/readme.md

 # Starting the local Hyperledger Fabric network
 Before we go any further, we need to start our local blockchain network.
 Luckily for us, there is a plug in for VSCode called the IBM Blockchain Platform extension that allows us to get a network up and running with the push of a button.

+1. Open up Visual Studio Code
-1. If you haven't already, install the IBM Blockchain Platform extension in VSCode using the instructions found [here](https://github.com/IBM-Blockchain/blockchain-vscode-extension)
+2. If you don't already have it, install the IBM Blockchain Platform extension in VSCode using the instructions found [here](https://github.com/IBM-Blockchain/blockchain-vscode-extension)

 2. Once the extension is installed, click on the IBM Blockchain Platform icon on the left toolbar of VSCode.